Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 Join the High Ground

-And that’s it for our Deep Rock Engineering Scout Guide — thanks for reading!
-This guide was recently updated to reflect the changes in Season 2.
+And that’s it for our Deep Rock Galactic guide to the Scout — thanks for reading!
+This guide was recently updated to reflect the changes in Season 4.
 If there are any other tips/tricks that you think we should include in our guide, then subscribe and leave a comment below.

 Rock and stone forever!